sst/guide/_posts/2022-05-05-announcing-sst-1-0-conf.md

 ---
 layout: blog
 title: Announcing SST 1.0 Conf
-description: The first ever SST conference!
+description: The first-ever SST conference!
 author: jay
+image: assets/social-cards/sst-1-0-conf.png
 ---

 You might’ve [heard about our v1 release](https://github.com/serverless-stack/serverless-stack/releases/tag/v1.0.0-beta.26).
 As SST enters into a new phase, we wanted to do something special for our community.
 We are putting together a virtual community event to commemorate the launch!